kubernetes/contributor-site/content/en/blog/_posts/qos-class-resources.md

 #### Assigning QoS-class resources

-Below is a referential example leveraging both RDT and blockio resources.
-It creates a Pod of three containers with:
+Below is a referential example leveraging both RDT and blockio resources using the classes we specified above.
+The container runtime interprets Pod annotations and assign containers accordingly.

+We create a Pod of three containers with:

 - all containers are assigned to the “limited” RDT class by default, except for the “data-path” container getting assigned to “unlimited” class allowing full